 Optional Tech: None.

 Don't road trip with more than a couple of small bags because the trunk space is small, even smaller than the soft top.
 Interior storage options are also limited, but that's a roadster for you.
+In terms of storage and cargo for a model like this, the MX-5 Miata RF does pretty well.

 Storage Space: There's a small armrest compartment in the center console, but it doesn't hold much.
 Opt to use the bigger glovebox between the seats, and you can toss in more gear.
 The removable cupholders that dock just aft of the armrest compartment are definitely afterthoughts, but they work just fine if your cup/mug isn't giant.